How to search

 Searching for titles

 Titles can be a bit tricky, especially if they are journal or magazine titles or common titles.

-- If you're looking for a textbook with a one-word title such as 'Accounting', it helps to know something else; for example, the author, edition or publication year.
+- For a textbook with a one-word title such as 'Accounting', add in the author, edition or publication year.

-- If you're looking for a common title that has been published in more than one place, like The Herald, add the city where it was published (for example: herald newcastle).
+- For a common title that has been published in more than one place, like The Herald, add the city where it was published (for example: herald newcastle).